medalilahmar/medalilahmar/README.md

 Welcome to my GitHub profile!
 I'm an aspiring **Cloud & Security Engineer** passionate about **IoT, DevOps, and Software Development**.

-## 🚀 About Me
-🎓 **Engineering Student** at ESPRIT, specializing in **IoT and Software Development**.
-I enjoy working on innovative projects that solve real-world problems.

 ### 🛠️ Technologies & Tools

 #### **💻 Programming Languages**